taocpp/PEGTL/doc/Inputs-and-Parsing.md

 All input classes allow the choice of which line endings should be recognised by the `eol` and `eolf` rules, and used for line counting.
 The supported line endings are `cr`, a single carriage-return/`"\r"`/`0x0d` character as used on classic Mac OS, `lf`, a single line-feed/`"\n"`/`0x0a` as used on Unix, Linux, Mac OS X and macOS, and `crlf`, a sequence of both as used on MS-DOS and Windows.

-The default template argument for all input classes is `eol::lf_crlf` which recognises both Unix and MS-DOS line endings.
+The default template parameter for all input classes is `eol::lf_crlf` which recognises both Unix and MS-DOS line endings.
 The supplied alternatives are `eol::cr`, `eol::lf`, `eol::crlf` and `eol::cr_crlf`.

 ## Source